-- If a child cannot administer the medication to himself or herself, appropriately trained Carnegie Museums of Pittsburgh staff may administer the child’s epinephrine auto injector, provided that the child’s parent/guardian has previously provided permission via the Epinephrine Autoinjector Policy and Consent Form.
+- If a child cannot administer the medication to themself, appropriately trained Carnegie Museums of Pittsburgh staff may administer the child’s epinephrine auto injector, provided that the child’s parent/guardian has previously provided permission via the Epinephrine Autoinjector Policy and Consent Form.

 - If an epinephrine auto injector is administered, 911 and the parent/guardian of the camper will be notified immediately.

-Please list your child’s food allergies on the Camper Safety Information form provided in the confirmation packet, including any special accommodations your child may require because of the allergy.
+Please list your child’s food allergies on the Carnegie Institute Programs Permission Form pincluding any special accommodations your child may require because of the allergy.